twigphp/Twig/doc/04-Extending-Twig.markdown

       }
     }

-Registering the new extension is like registering core extensions:
+The `Twig_Filter` classes take flags as their last argument.
+For instance, if you want access to the current environment instance in your filter, set the `needs_environment` option to `true`:

     [php]
-    $twig->addExtension(new Project_Twig_Extension());
+    $filter = new Twig_Filter_Function('str_rot13', array('needs_environment' => true));

-Filters can also be passed the current environment.
-You might have noticed that a filter is defined by a function name and a Boolean.
-If you change the Boolean to `true`, Twig will pass the current environment as the first argument to the filter call:
+Twig will then pass the current environment as the first argument to the filter call:

     [php]
-    class Project_Twig_Extension extends Twig_Extension
-    {
-      public function getFilters()
-      {
-        return array(
-          'rot13' => array('twig_compute_rot13', true),
-        );
-      }

-      // ...
-    }

     function twig_compute_rot13(Twig_Environment $env, $string)
     {
       // get the current charset for instance